gunet/cert-req/README.md

   - `pass:${PASS}`: A text passphrase
   - `env:PASS`: The passphrase will take the value of the environment variable `PASS`

+## Environment Variables
+* `ORG`: Organization (ie `GUNET`)
+* `SERVER`: The server DNS name
+* `PASSPHRASE`: The passphrase to use when encryting/decrypting.
+If it is not passed as an environment variable, it will be requested (you need to pass `-it` option in this case)
+* `SUBJALTNAMES`: A comma separated list of subAltNames to be included in the certificate request/self-signed certificate.

 ## Docker
 * Build: `docker build -t gunet/cert-req:latest .`
 * Run: `docker run --rm -e ORG=<ORG> -e SERVER=<hostname> -v $PWD/certs:/var/cert-req/certs gunet/cert-req <argument>`